Harry Tindall: Education and certifications

 Tindall attended the University of Texas at Austin and graduated with a Bachelor of Arts in Government in 1964.
 Tindall subsequently attended the University of Texas School of Law and received his Juris Doctor in 1966.
 During his time as a law student in Austin, Tindall worked as a Legislative Assistant for a member of the Texas House of Representatives.
 He was a member of the national championship team in the Philip C. Jessup International Law Moot Court Competition in 1966.

 Tindall is Board Certified in Family Law by the Texas Board of Legal Specialization and received his certification in 1975.
 Tindall is also a Certified Fellow of the American Academy of Matrimonial Lawyers since 1978.
 In 1992, Tindall became a Certified Fellow of the International Academy of Matrimonial Lawyers.
 In 1996, he attended the Harvard Law School Negotiation Workshop that ultimately led to his interest in collaborative law.

 Legal career

-Tindall began his law practice with the Houston law firm, Fulbright and Jaworski in 1967.
+Tindall began his law practice with the Houston law firm, Fulbright & Jaworski in 1967.
 In 1973, Tindall established the firm of Tindall & Foster, P.C. with his college classmate, Charles C. Foster.
 The firm was reorganized in 2010 and Tindall created a new firm with Angela Pence England, Tindall & England, P.C. which specializes in complex property divorce cases, premarital agreements, interstate and international cases, parenting plans, collaborative family law, mediation, arbitration, litigation expert witness consultation, and legislative consultation.